NLnetLabs/unbound/doc/unbound.conf.rst

     turned into a network proxy, allowing remote access through the browser to other parts of your private network.

+    The option removes resource records of types A, AAAA, SVCB and HTTPS that match the filter.
+    Inside the SVCB and HTTPS records, the svcparams of type ipv4hint and ipv6hint are checked for matches.

     Some names can be allowed to contain your private addresses, by default all the :ref:`local-data<unbound.conf.local-data>` that you configured is
     allowed to, and you can specify additional names using